sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 and can therefore result in fewer colors.
 However, they need to be recomputed when changing the input.

-### Partial separability

-When we know in advance that the function has partial separability, sparsity pattern detection becomes significantly more efficient.
-Partial separability means that the function can be decomposed into independent or weakly dependent subcomponents, often corresponding to blocks in the Jacobian matrix.
-This structure allows the sparsity pattern to be identified separately for each block, rather than considering the full Jacobian matrix as a whole.

 ## Coloring

 Once we have detected a sparsity pattern, our next goal is to figure out how to group the columns (or rows) of the Jacobian.